httpsterio/gotempo/docs/PLAN.md

 | 3 | BLE adapter not available, `--no-tray` with no device, or (deferred) `--device` not found |
 | 4 | `--status`: gotempo is not running |

-Documented in `--help` output and the README.
+Documented in `--help` output and [docs/CLI.md](CLI.md).
 (File-I/O failures currently log and continue rather than mapping to a distinct exit code.)

 ### Signal handling